williamDalston/FocusFlow/AppStore/APP_STORE_SUBMISSION_GUIDE.md

 ✅ Fully Customizable: Adjust to your fitness level
 ✅ Progress Tracking: See your improvement over time
 ✅ Apple Watch: Take your workouts on your wrist
-✅ HealthKit Integration: Seamless fitness tracking
-✅ Beautiful Design: Enjoy using the app
+✅ No HealthKit Required: Works without health permissions ✅ Beautiful Design: Enjoy using the app
 ✅ Fully Accessible: Works for everyone